rjames187/notes/mapreduce.md

 MapReduce has been used in the production indexing system for Google web search.

-The indexing code is simpler and more understandable because fault-tolerance, distribution, and paraelleization are abstracted away.
+The indexing code is simpler and more understandable because fault-tolerance, distribution, and parallelization are abstracted away.

 It has become easier to change the indexing process.